Dune API Service Addendum

 User is solely responsible for maintaining adequate security and control of any API Keys issued to User by Dune.
 User is liable for any actions or inactions performed using API Keys.
 If User believes or has actual knowledge that its API Keys were compromised, User shall notify Dune immediately and Dune will suspend or revoke such API Keys.

-Dune may also temporarily suspend or revoke User API Keys at any time for breach of the Terms of Service, and if Dune believes, in its sole reasonable discretion, that the API Keys have been compromised or User’s use of the Services is not in compliance with the Terms of Service or otherwise a misuse or threat to Dune.
+Dune may also temporarily suspend or revoke User API Keys at any time for breach of the Terms of Service, and if Dune believes, in its sole reasonable discretion, that the API Keys have been compromised or User’s use of the Services is not in compliance with the Terms of Service or otherwise represent a misuse or threat to Dune.

 Acceptable Use of API